jtc1246/mySecrets/README.md

 ### (1) Hash

     Step 1: Convert original text to hex
-    Step 2: Supple the length of hex data to the multiple of 128 by adding '0' at first Step 3: Convert every 128 digits to 64 digits by adding a 128-digit hex number, then multipling with a 192-digit hex number and then taking the mid 64 digits, until it becomes 64 digits.
+    Step 2: Add the length of hex data (in decimalism) to the last of hex data Step 2: Supple the length of hex data to the multiple of 128 by adding '0' at first Step 3: Convert every 128 digits to 64 digits by adding a 128-digit hex number, then multipling with a 192-digit hex number and then taking the mid 64 digits, until it becomes 64 digits.